ujjwal193/GDevelop-website/README.md

 # GDevelop website

-This is the repository for the new website for **[GDevelop](https://gdevelop-app.com)**, the open source game creator requiring no programming skills.
+This repository for the new website i.e **[GDevelop](https://gdevelop-app.com)**, the open source game creator requiring no programming skills.

 Any contribution, design or wording enhancements is welcome!
 Open issues if you having anything to say or, even better, submit a pull request.
 You can also discuss with the community on **[GDevelop forums](http://forum.compilgames.net)**.